mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 to create HTTP connections to MariaDB MaxScale for use by web browsers or RESTful API clients.

-### Listener and SSL
+### TLS/SSL encryption

-This section describes configuration parameters for listeners that control the SSL/TLS encryption method and the various certificate files involved in it.
-To enable SSL from client to MaxScale, you must configure the `ssl` parameter to the value `required` and provide the three files for `ssl_cert`, `ssl_key` and `ssl_ca_cert`.
-After this, MySQL connections to this listener will be encrypted with SSL.
-Attempts to connect to the listener with a non-SSL client will fail.
+This section describes configuration parameters for both servers and listeners that control the TLS/SSL encryption method and the various certificate files involved in it.

-Note that the same service can have an SSL listener and a non-SSL listener if you wish, although they must be on different ports.
+To enable TLS/SSL for a listener or a server, you must set the `ssl` parameter to `required` and provide the three files for `ssl_cert`, `ssl_key` and `ssl_ca_cert`.

+After this, MaxScale connections between the server and/or the client will be encrypted.
+Note that the database must be configured to use TLS/SSL connections if backend connection encryption is used.
+When client-side encryption is enabled, only encrypted connections to MaxScale can be created.

 #### `ssl`

-This enables SSL connections to the listener, when set to `required`.
-If that is done, the three certificate files mentioned below must also be supplied.
-Client connections to this listener will then be encrypted with SSL.
-Non-SSL connections will get an error when they try to connect to the listener.
+This enables SSL connections when set to `required`.
+If enabled, the three certificate files mentioned below must also be supplied.
+MaxScale connections to will then be encrypted with TLS/SSL.

 #### `ssl_key`

 A string giving a file path that identifies an existing readable file.
-The file must be the SSL private key the listener should use.
-This will be the private key that is used as the server side private key during a client-server SSL handshake.
-This is a required parameter for SSL enabled listeners.
+The file must be the SSL client private key MaxScale should use.
+This is a required parameter for SSL enabled configurations.

 #### `ssl_cert`

 A string giving a file path that identifies an existing readable file.
-The file must be the SSL certificate the listener should use.
-This will be the public certificate that is used as the server side certificate during a client-server SSL handshake.
-This is a required parameter for SSL enabled listeners.
-The certificate must be compatible with the key defined above.
+The file must be the SSL client certificate MaxScale should use with the server.
+This is a required parameter for SSL enabled configurations.
+The certificate must match the key defined in `ssl_key`.

 #### `ssl_ca_cert`

 A string giving a file path that identifies an existing readable file.
-The file must be the SSL Certificate Authority (CA) certificate for the CA that signed the server certificate referred to in the previous parameter.
-It will be used to verify that the server certificate is valid.
-This is a required parameter for SSL enabled listeners.
+The file must be the Certificate Authority (CA) certificate for the CA that signed the certificate referred to in the previous parameter.
+It will be used to verify that the certificate is valid.
+This is a required parameter for SSL enabled configurations.

 #### `ssl_version`

 This parameter controls the level of encryption used.
 Accepted values are:

  * TLSv10
  * TLSv11
  * TLSv12
  * MAX

-If possible, use TLSv12 for best security.
-Recent Linux systems will include a version of OpenSSL that supports TLS version 1.2.
-Only if you are using MaxScale on a system that does not have OpenSSL with support for this should earlier versions be used.
-It is unlikely that TLS 1.1 will be available unless TLS 1.2 is also available.
-MAX will use the best available version.
+The default is to use the highest level of encryption available.
+For OpenSSL 1.0 and newer this is TLSv1.2.
+Older versions use TLSv1.0 as the default transport layer encryption.

+**Note:** It is highly recommended to leave this parameter to the default value of _MAX_.
+This will guarantee that the strongest available encryption is used.

 #### `ssl_cert_verify_depth`